musman-uk/portfolio/independent-projects/talent-acquisition-compass/README.md

 The Ethical Compass Dashboard reframes recruitment as a trust building journey.
 It draws on psychology to highlight how fairness, transparency, and alignment influence long term outcomes.
 When candidates are matched to roles that fit their skills, motivations, and values, organisations reduce turnover, avoid burnout, and strengthen commitment.

-This project demonstrates how psychological principles such as person–environment fit (Holland, 1997), equity theory (Adams, 1965), organisational commitment (Meyer & Allen, 1991), and fairness in selection systems (Gilliland, 1993) can be applied to hiring practices.
+This project demonstrates how psychological principles such as person–environment fit (Holland, 1997), equity theory (Adams, 1965), organisational commitment (Meyer & Allen, 1991), fairness in selection systems (Gilliland, 1993), and caution around new talent signals (Chamorro‑Premuzic et al., 2016) can be applied to hiring practices.
 It is not a rigid metric.
 It is a directional tool that helps organisations navigate toward ethical and sustainable outcomes.

 ---